-5-6.
-DRAMATICS AND PUBLIC SPEAKING.-The one-act play is studied in class and from time to time presented before the school, giving the student a knowledge of the fundamentals of dramatics.
+- 5-6.
+Dramatics and Public Speaking.-The one act play is studied in class and from time to time presented before the school, giving the student a knowledge of the fundamentals of dramatics.
 An opportunity is also afforded the student to make short addresses before the class, emphasizing the elements which make up interesting and effective public speaking.
-Elective for Juniors.
+Elective for Juniors. - Twice a week.
+Credit, 4 hours.